 Evacuate the area immediately.
-Take your Safety Pole and ID card.
+Take your Safety Pole and emergency roll sheets.
 All staff and students are to report to the evacuation site and deliver the appropriate attendance roll sheet to the request gate.
 The office staff must take the emergency cards, radios, and keys.
 All staff and students must be accounted for.

-Teachers should check their buddy classroom to ensure everyone has evacuated and assist or evacuate the class yourself if necessary.
+Teachers should quickly check neighboring classroom to ensure everyone has evacuated and assist or evacuate the class yourself if necessary.